NoRedInk/ruby-style-guide/README.md

   ```

 * <a name="no-explicit-return"></a>
-  Avoid `return` where not required for flow of control.
+  Avoid `return` where not required for flow control.
 <sup>[[link](#no-explicit-return)]</sup>

   ```Ruby